-Discover the Isla de Lobos and live a unique and unforgettable experience
+Discover Lobos Island and live a unique and unforgettable experience

-Just as you disembark from the ferry, at the entrance of the Isla de Lobos Pier you will be welcomed by the statue of the Spanish writer, poet and essayist who was born on the island: Josefina Plá and on your left the Visitor Center, where you will have access to more information about the island and public bath services.
+Just as you disembark from the ferry, at the entrance to the dock on Lobos Island, you will be welcomed by the statue of the Spanish writer, poet and essayist who was born on the island: Josefina Plá, and to your left the visitor center, where you will have access to more information about the island and public bathing services.

 Relax on the beach

-If you want to enjoy the tranquility of the Islote beaches, 7 minutes from the pier on the left hand side you will arrive at La Concha beach where you can admire the coast of Fuerteventura and the Corralejo Dunes from a distance.
-On the other hand, if from the dock you take the path to the right, also 7 minutes away you can get to know the popular “Puertito”, an old fishing village where there is a small sandy cove and you will find a rest area that will provide you with some shade and tables to eat or rest.
+If you want to enjoy a quiet beach, 7 minutes from the pier on the left you will arrive at La Concha beach where you can admire from a distance the coast of Fuerteventura and the Dunes of Corralejo.
+On the other hand, if from the dock you take the path to the right, also 7 minutes away you can visit the popular Puertito, an old fishing village where there is a small sandy cove and you will find a rest area that will provide you with some shade and tables to eat or rest.

-Discover Isla de Lobos on foot or by bike
+Discover Lobos Island on foot or by bike

-If you prefer to go hiking or cycling, we advise you to go to the Martiño Lighthouse.
+If you prefer hiking or cycling excursions, we advise you to go to the Faro Martiño.
 It is located to the north of the islet, where you can rest in its shade, enjoying the views of Lanzarote and its volcanoes as a backdrop.

-Important: before climbing the Montaña de la Caldera, you should know that you enter a Protected Bird Nesting area (ZEPA Zone, protected by the Natura 2000 Plan), so silence is requested along the path (Critical Period from February 15 to July 31)
+Important: Before going up to the Caldera mountain, you should know that you enter an area of Nesting of Protected Birds (ZEPA zone, protected by the Natura 2000 Plan), so silence is requested along the trail (Critical Period from February 15 to July 31)

-The approximate time to walking around the island is 2:30h.
+The approximate time to walk around the island is 2:30 hours.

-Do you want to know more about Isla de Lobos?
+Do you want to know more about Lobos Island?

-Where should I take the boat to go to Isla de Lobos?
+Where should I take the boat to go to the Lobos Island?

-Our boat “Majorero” leaves, from the end of the Port of Corralejo (Bus Line 6 or on Google Maps), every day except: January 1 and 6, July 16 (Virgen del Carmen Day), 25 de December and eventual cancellations due to bad weather or exceptional situations.
+Our Majorero boat leaves, from the end of the port of Corralejo (bus line 6 or on Google Maps), every day except: January 1 and 6, July 16 (Virgen del Carmen day), December 25 and eventual cancellations due to bad weather or exceptional situations.